Jérôme Bonaparte: Early life

 Jérôme's elder brother Napoleon was furious about the match - he wanted to marry his siblings into royal families across Europe and to expand the Bonaparte dynasty through marriage.
-He was unable to convince Pope Pius VII in Rome to annul the marriage, and so after becoming Emperor in 1804 he annulled the marriage himself (by a French imperial decree, on 11 March 1805), as a matter of state.
+He was unable to convince Pope Pius VII in Rome to annul the marriage, and so after becoming Emperor in 1804, he annulled the marriage himself (by a French imperial decree, on 11 March 1805), as a matter of state.
 At the time, Jérôme was on his way to Europe with Elizabeth, who was then pregnant.
 They landed in neutral Portugal, and Jérôme set off to Italy to persuade his brother to recognize the marriage.
-Elizabeth tried to land in Amsterdam, hoping to enter France so her baby would be born on French soil, but the Emperor barred the ship from entering the harbor.
+Elizabeth tried to land in Amsterdam, hoping to enter France so her baby would be born on French soil, but the Emperor barred the ship from entering the harbour.
 Elizabeth sailed to England instead, and gave birth to her child, Jérôme Napoléon Bonaparte (1805–1870), in London.
 Jérôme would not attempt to see his son for two decades.

 The Emperor followed up his decree of divorce with Roman Catholic and (later) French state divorce proceedings.
-Jérôme submitted to the Emperor's demands and ended his marriage; in return, he was made an admiral in the French navy (commanding the Genoa squadron from May 1805), a general in the army, King of Westphalia (r.
+Jérôme submitted to the Emperor's demands and ended his marriage; in return, he was made an admiral in the French Navy (commanding the Genoa Squadron from May 1805), a general in the army, King of Westphalia (r.
 1807–1813), and an imperial prince, and Napoleon arranged marriage for him to a princess.
 Elizabeth returned alone to America with her son; she never spoke to Jérôme again.
 Fearing losing control of her son and her finances to Jérôme, Elizabeth was later declared divorced from Jérôme by a special decree and act of the Maryland General Assembly in 1815.
-She received not one penny from Jérôme to help her support their son; her ex-husband excluded her and their son from his will.